-On November 5, 2020, Dr. Deena Hinshaw announced the potential of having to enact more stringent health measures to control the continued surge in confirmed cases of COVID-19.
+On Nov.
+5, 2020, Dr. Deena Hinshaw announced the potential of having to enact more stringent health measures to control the continued surge in confirmed cases of COVID-19.
 Our jurisdiction committed to further restrictions on numbers of staff and students in contact by scheduling changes this past week to be put in place after the Fall break.
-On November 12, 2020, temporary restrictions were announced and have been addressed in this Guidebook.
+On Nov.
+12 and 24, 2020, temporary restrictions were announced and have been addressed in this Guidebook.

-During the week (November 16-20), we welcomed public health inspections in our schools to support our jurisdiction to learn and to continue to refine our health and safety measures.
+In schools that have had "outbreaks" (2+ cases) or have been on a "watch" (5+ cases) list, we have welcomed public health inspections to support our jurisdiction to learn and to continue to refine our health and safety measures.
 We were successful in meeting all Alberta Health guidelines, and we share some of the lessons learned throughout this section.
 The main lesson was that schools can go beyond the minimum health measures, especially if they have had an outbreak (2+ positive COVID-19 cases).